-Early pregnancy alcohol linked to heightened premature and small baby riskMarch 10th, 2014 in Health /
+Early pregnancy alcohol linked to heightened premature and small baby riskMarch 10, 2014 in Medicine & Health / Health

 Drinking alcohol during the first three months of pregnancy may heighten the risk of having a premature or unexpectedly small baby, suggests research published online in the Journal of Epidemiology and Community Health.